-The term Quadraplegic is derived from two different words from two different languages, Latin and Greek.
-The word “Quadra”, when translated from latin means "four", this relates to the number of limbs.
-“Plegic”, is derived from the Greek word “Plegia”, which when tanslated, means "paralysis".
+The term "quadriplegic" is derived from two different words from two different languages, Latin and Greek.
+The word "quadra", when translated from Latin means "four", this relates to the number of limbs. "plegic", is derived from the Greek word "plegia", which when translated, means "paralysis".

 In Europe, the terminology for 4 limb paralysis has always been tetraplegia.
 The Europeans would never dream of combining a Latin and Greek root in one word.

 Quadriplegic and quadriplegia are the terms used mainly in America to describe paralysis of all four limbs.
 In 1991, when the American Spinal Cord Injury Classification system was being revised, the difference in names was discussed.
 The British are more aware of Greek versus Latin names.
 Since Plegia is a greek word and quadri is Latin, the term quadriplegia mixes language sources.